quillforms/quillforms/react-docs/available-actions-and-filters.md

 ### QuillForms.RendererCore.FieldAnsweredActive
 This action is called after a specific field is answered while it is still active.
-To add your own action after the form is loaded, you should do something like this:
+To add your own action after the field is answered while it is active, you should do something like this:

 ```js
 import { addAction } from "@wordpress/hooks";